12 Top-Rated Day Trips from Seville

 Córdoba: The UNESCO-Listed Mosque and the Old Jewish Quarter

-Magnificent architectural treasures and quaint old quarters reflect the rich heritage of Córdoba.
-A multifaceted cultural legacy is unveiled as tourists wander the narrow streets and visit the awe-inspiring monuments.
+Magnificent architecture and quaint old quarters make it a pleasure to wander the narrow streets and visit the awe-inspiring monuments.

-One of the most important sights in Córdoba is the UNESCO-listed La Mezquita (Great Mosque), an 8th-century mosque that is considered one of the finest Islamic buildings in the Western world.
+The most important sight in Córdoba is the UNESCO-listed La Mezquita (Great Mosque), an 8th-century mosque that is considered one of the finest Islamic buildings in the Western world.

-The Jewish quarter's lovely whitewashed houses are humble abodes with interesting architectural details.
+The Jewish Quarter's lovely whitewashed houses are humble abodes.
 Most of the residences feature flower-bedecked patios (interior courtyards).
 During the Fiesta de los Patios de Córdoba festival in May, locals compete for the prize of "most beautiful patio."

-Tourists can admire more Andalusian courtyards and gardens at the Palacio de los Marqueses de Viana (an aristocratic palace) and the Alcázar (Moorish castle) that is landscaped in a distinctive Arabian style.
+More Andalusian courtyards and gardens can be found at the Palacio de los Marqueses de Viana (an aristocratic palace) and the Alcázar (Moorish castle), which is landscaped in a distinctive Arabian style.

 Dramatic Ronda